 Wide small paddle shaped leaves liberally striped and blotched with bright ivory white.
-True from seed, this small non-invasive Eruasian can form a richly variegated mat in time; also a favorite for tiny containers--but its variegation is so showy it would probably turn a mixed trough into a carnival.
-The seeds have tr...
+Supposedly the petioles juice sooths bee stings.
+True from seed, this small non-invasive Eruasian can form a richly variegated mat in time; also a favorite for tiny containers--but its variegation is so showy it would probably turn ...

 Absolutely charming "Parsley Leaved Plantain" forming tight rosettes of elaborately frilled and cripsed leaves--small enough for a large trough; excellent between garden walk pavers.
 Very cute; very amusing; very over the top.
 And if a few too many volunteers come up?
 Just gently remind the seedlings that their seeds a...